Have you experienced harassment or abuse based on a hateful attitude, or prejudice?

 If you or someone else is in immediate danger, contact the police or emergency services directly.

-If you want to talk about a Hate Incident, Hate Crime or Harassment you have experienced or witnessed, you can contact GDA.
+If you want to talk about a Hate Incident, Hate Crime or Harassment you have experienced or witnessed, you can contact GDA on 0141 556 7103.

-You can also report an incident online here, or by clicking the button on the right.
+You can also report an incident online at Police Scotland.